In their own words

 2013 Peace Scholars

 Anna McCracken graduated in May 2014 with majors in Global Studies and Political Science, and a minor in Norwegian.
 Anna is currently serving as the Program Associate at Young Women Empowered (Y-WE), an organization based in Seattle that works with young women ages 13-18 through leadership, empowerment, and creativity.
 She coordinates the Y-WE Nature Connections program, a year-long program that gives young women the opportunity to get outside, build their confidence and leadership skills, and build community.
-She has also recently a bridesmaid in the wedding of a friend she met through Peace Scholars.
+She was also recently a bridesmaid in the wedding of a friend she met through Peace Scholars.

 At the Oslo International Summer School, both Bruno and Anna were students in the Peace Seminar course designed specifically for students in the Peace Scholars consortium.
 Both students took one additional course.
 Bruno studied Scandinavian Politics and Anna took a course in Norwegian language.